 Most of the time, whenever we see signals that someone is going to try and hurt us we will think of them as a threat and not use the word creepy [for a personal example, I was nearly robbed while sleeping in my car when I was homeless!
 I would never call that guy creepy, though I would call him a douchecanoe and possibly gay].
 Instead, we’ll describe them as dangerous, or looking for trouble.

 The reason is that it’s obvious.
 There’s no second-guessing or confusion, just a pure seething menace emanating from the other person.
 Creepy, on the other hand, flies under the radar.
 People like this aren’t doing anything that’s obviously trying to hurt us, but they are displaying a signal that puts us ill at ease.
+And sadly, people who are depressed give us some of these same creepy feelings (click here to learn how to beat depression).

 The Difference Between Most Charismatic People and The Creepers